JosLuna98/address_search_field/README.md

 # Address Search Field

 An address search field which helps to autocomplete an address by a reference.
 It can be used to get Directions beetwen two points.
 It uses [HTTP](https://pub.dev/packages/http/versions/0.12.2), [Google Maps for Flutter](https://pub.dev/packages/google_maps_flutter/versions/1.0.5) plugins.
 (This last plugin is to use compatible objects that can be converted).
+[FlutterToast](https://pub.dev/packages/fluttertoast) plugin is used to improve the frontend.

 ![](https://raw.githubusercontent.com/JosLuna98/address_search_field/master/screenshot/untitled.gif)